varoonsahgal/banking-app-java/exercises/Exercise5-SpringWebAdapter.md

 3. The "done" page - shows the outcome of the game.

-Note that you will want to utilize `Model` to reflect the **current** list of dealer cards and player cards.
+Note that you will want to utilize `Model` to reflect the **current** list of transactions and account view.
 Remember The reference to the Model in Spring MVC controller methods is automatically managed by Spring’s web framework.
 By providing this and other similar facilities, Spring enables clean, straightforward interactions between controllers and views, emphasizing separation of concerns and making your code easier to manage and maintain.

 What Happens Behind the Scenes
 When the Dispatcher Servlet handles a request that comes in to a controller method which declares a Model object as part of it's parameter list: